iot49/docker-stacks/README.md

 This fork is an attempt to port a subset of the official stacks to a multi-architecture docker configuration.
 The main obstacle is the lack of good support for Conda on ARM.

-If you do not want to run notebook servers on ARM computers, use the [Official Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/).
+If you do not need to run notebook servers on ARM computers, use the [Official Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/).

 ## Alternatives